KaungSiThu-Sallius/Employee-Turnover/README.md

 ### Distance from Home vs. Number of Turnovers
 <p>Visualize how the distance between employees' homes and the workplace relates to the number of turnovers, assessing whether long commutes are linked to higher turnover rates.</p>

-### Performance Rating vs. Number of Turnovers
-<p>Explore the connection between employees' performance ratings and the number of turnovers, identifying whether lower or higher performance ratings are associated with higher turnover rates.</p>

-### Training Sessions Last Year vs. Number of Turnovers
-<p>Analyze the impact of the number of training sessions attended in the last year on employee turnover, determining whether more frequent training is linked to lower turnover.</p>

-### Years in Current Role vs. Number of Turnovers
-<p>Examine the relationship between the number of years employees have spent in their current role and the number of turnovers, assessing whether longer tenure in a role influences turnover rates.</p>

-### Years Since Last Promotion vs. Number of Turnovers
-<p>Investigate how the number of years since an employee's last promotion relates to the number of turnovers, exploring whether a lack of recent promotions contributes to higher turnover rates.</p>

 ## Employee Details Dashboard | Requirements